-On RRR projects, new or reconstructed sidewalks and shared use paths shall meet the criteria provided in Chapter 8.
+On RRR projects, new or reconstructed sidewalks and shared use paths must meet the criteria provided in Chapter 8 of this Volume.

-For existing sidewalks and shared use paths, detectable warnings and curb ramps shall be brought into compliance with ADA requirements.
+For existing sidewalks and shared use paths, detectable warnings and curb ramps must be brought into compliance with ADA requirements.
 This includes installing new detectable warnings for both flush shoulder and curbed roadway connections and signalized driveways where none exist or do not meet current requirements.
-New curb ramps shall be provided on curbed roadways where none exist; existing substandard curb ramps shall be replaced.
-Existing ramps not meeting detectable warning requirements which otherwise comply with ADA, shall be retrofitted with detectable warnings.
-(See Design Standards, Indexes 304 & 310.)
-NOTE: If ADA complaints have been received concerning sidewalks or driveway turnouts within the project limits, the Project design shall include upgrades to nonconforming elements of these facilities to meet the criteria in Design Standards, Indexes 304, 310 and 515.
+Provide new curb ramps on curbed roadways where none exist; replace existing substandard curb ramps.
+Existing ramps not meeting detectable warning requirements which otherwise comply with ADA, must be retrofitted with detectable (See Design Standards, Indexes 304 & 310.)
+NOTE: warnings.
+If ADA complaints have been received concerning sidewalks or driveway turnouts within the project limits, the Project design must include upgrades to nonconforming elements of these facilities to meet the criteria in Design Standards, Indexes 304, 310, and 515.

 Pull boxes, manholes, and other types of existing surface features in the location of a proposed curb ramp or detectable warning should be relocated when feasible.
-When relocation is not feasible, the feature shall be adjusted to the new ramp to meet the ADA requirements for surfaces (including the provision of a non-slip top surface, and adjustment to be flush with and at the same slope as the curb ramp).
+When relocation is not feasible, the feature must be adjusted to the new ramp to meet the ADA requirements for surfaces (including the provision of a non-slip top surface, and adjustment to be flush with and at the same slope as the curb ramp).

 When compliance with ADA curb ramp requirements is determined to be technically infeasible documentation as a Design Variation is required.
 This may occur where existing right of way is inadequate and where conflicts occur with existing features that cannot be feasibly relocated or adjusted, e.g., drainage inlets, signal poles, pull boxes, etc..
+Other than meeting detectable warning and curb ramp requirements, existing sidewalks and flared driveway turnouts are not required to be upgraded for the sole purpose of meeting ADA requirements, unless included in the project scope by the District.
+Design all new sidewalk and driveway construction or reconstruction on RRR projects in accordance with ADA requirements.